Vietnam.vn - Nền tảng quảng bá Việt Nam

 The development of unmanned technology in recent times has led experts to believe that the longer the war lasts, the greater the possibility of autonomous devices appearing.
 They will identify, lock on and attack targets without human support.

-Mr Fedorov previously agreed that fully autonomous attack drones were “the logical and inevitable next step” in weapons development, saying Ukraine was already carrying out “a lot of research and development in this direction”.
+Mr Fedorov has previously agreed that fully autonomous attack drones are “a logical and inevitable next step” in weapons development, saying Ukraine has been carrying out “a lot of research and development in this direction”.

-In theory, AI in drones could recognize targets on the battlefield.
-But the biggest concern for policymakers is whether the technology can be trusted enough to ensure that the weapons don’t accidentally hit non-combatants, such as civilians.
+In theory, AI on drones could recognize targets on the battlefield.
+But the biggest concern for policymakers is whether the technology can be trusted enough to ensure the weapons don’t accidentally hit non-combatants, like civilians.

 Source